Why do you keep a photograph that wounds so deeply?

 There is more but I am going to write it all down for you to find after I die.

-Upon looking through a family album, an image stood out from the rest.
-One of the aging 6×4 photographs was defaced, designed to keep its silence, yet the spectre of the missing piece shouted loudly.
-Hidden in the partial absence of this benign family photograph was a far more complex narrative – potentially the semblance of an answer.
+The aging 6×4 photographs were defaced to keep their silence, yet the spectre of the missing pieces shouted loudly.
+The person missing from the photograph was my grandmother, and the person who made the cut was my mum.
+Hidden in the partial absence of this benign family photograph was a far more complex narrative of historic abuse and trauma.

 Read ‘The Latchkey Kids’ short story, which accompanies the above series (Opens in new tab to view photographs alongside text):